vmware-labs/node-replicated-kernel/README.md

 1. ```RUST_TARGET_PATH=`pwd`/src/arch/x86_64 xargo build --target=bespin```
 in the kernel directory (run.sh will do that on your behalf).

+## Testing
+1. `cd kernel`
+1. `RUST_TEST_THREADS=1 cargo test --test integration-test`

+Note: Parallel testing is not possible at the moment due to reliance on build flags for testing.

 ## Future Work
  * [x] Milestone 1: Running libcore user-space program